gtampdotcom/0x140d-NABU-PC-Loader/readme.md

 loader.com entry point is 0x100, so it's only compatible with NABU CP/M

+loader.com could also be useful for NABU ROMWBW

 Not everything works, some are my bugs but also could be differences between NABU rom state and this loader state

 Video of it working in MAME: